milos-simic/statistical_classification/README.md

 ### Data

 The settings are specific here because one can create as much data as needed (or wanted).
-To create the datasets to use in this experiment, run notebook **nn_prepare_data**.
+To create the datasets for this experiment, run notebook **nn_prepare_data**.

 If you navigate to the directory where **nn_prepare_data** is located and type the following command in your command line interface: